![]() |

 We'll call you once we've completed a "rough cut" and have you come in to review the project and make any changes you feel necessary.
 We'll reserve an editing room for you, where one of our staff will be on hand to help you make this a project everyone in the family will long remember.

-Finally, we'll create a DVD or tape of the finished work.
+Finally, we'll create a DVD of the finished work, or transfer it to a flash drive or to your hard drive.
 Plan to make copies of your finished project at VideOccasions, so each member of the family, no matter where they are, can share these memories with a professionally created, beautifully illustrated DVD.

 To help you estimate costs, however, the following guidelines are given: